nestauk/sg_covid_impact/reports/technical_report/0_exec_summary.md

 2. Using business descriptions in websites to generate a vocabulary of industry terms and analyse their popularity in Google Searches compared to a pre-pandemic baseline, helping us to estimate measures of sectoral exposure to Covid-19
 3. Generating measures of sector similarity based on descriptions in order to identify diversification opportunities
 4. Combining it with secondary official sources to measure shares of employment in sectors exposed to Covid-19 in different countries and council areas, and the link between exposure and diversification opportunities and local Covid-19 impacts proxied with claimant count data
-5. We use topic modelling to analyse XX Covid-19 notices posted in business websites in May and June 2020.
+5. We use topic modelling to analyse $400000$ Covid-19 notices posted in business websites in May and June 2020.
 6. We extract twitter ids from Scottish business websites and collect their tweets (subject to restrictions in Twitter API) since January 2019 with the goal of analysing levels of activity and participation and the presence of keywords related to pandemic (and brexit) related shocks.
 7. We explore potential data sources about business failure that could be correlated with our firm-level dataset in order to identify business behaviours that may be predictive of failure